-I don’t blame them—list slicing is fast, but also a little challenging to understand the first time you encounter its quirky syntax.
+I don’t blame them—list slicing is fast and a little challenging to understand the first time you encounter its quirky syntax.

-When I’m reading Python code that makes use of list slicing, I often have to slow down and concentrate to “mentally parse” the statement to make sure I understand what’s going on.
+When I’m reading Python code that uses list slicing, I often have to slow down and concentrate to “mentally parse” the statement to make sure I understand what’s going on.

 My biggest gripe here is that the “